 Getting to like L.E.K.

-Founded in 1983, L.E.K.
-Consulting is a strategy consulting firm
+Founded in London in 1983, L.E.K.
+Consulting is a global

-that offers five major capabilities to its clients: strategy,
+It offers five major capabilities to its clients: strategy, mergers

-In the U.S., the firm has strength in eight major industries:
+entrepreneurial businesses.
+In Europe, the firm has strength in a

 Underscoring all its services, says L.E.K., are its data-driven